Embracing the grey, is it an issue?

 Celebrities are still loving this silver colour.
 A silver platinum colour is a bold move.
 Long gone are the days when going grey was a bad thing amongst the trendy.
 In fact, it’s become one of the coolest hair trends to try since 2019; stars like Cara Delevingne have been rocking silver hair for years.
 Kelly Osbourne, Nicole Riche and Lady Gaga rocked the silver platinum look.

 Check out this link of celebs rocking the grey https://www.purewow.com/beauty/15-celebrities-with-gray-hair

 Its all In your Head

-A positive outlook on ageing is both mental and physical.
-We know the upsides of growing older;a deeper confidence, self-assurance, an inner strength of knowing who we are and not looking for approval as we may have done in our younger years.
+A positive perspective on aging encompasses both mental and physical aspects.
+As we grow older, we gain deeper confidence, self-assurance, and inner strength, knowing who we are without seeking approval as we might have in our youth.

 Grey hair is actually hair that has no pigment and is the result of the melanocytes — the cells that produce pigment — becoming damaged or dying.
 This happens naturally as we get older, and some scientists argue that exactly when, is governed by your genes, rather than by your lifestyle.
 So if it’s such a natural occurrence, why not be positive?

 A few months ago, a friend called Sarah came to me with a dilemma.
 During lockdown her colour had started to grow out, giving her the chance to really question how she felt about her grey hair.
 We had a few long chats about it, and she spent time meditating about it and really weighing up the reasons for not colouring her hair to cover up the grey.